aj-stein-nist/oscal-2023-workshop/docs/pt1_howto.md

 That is OK, we are very happy you're here!

 * Somewhere, somehow, you are a member of an organization.
 * In that organization, you are part of an information security program.

+---

+### But I'm not the target audience! (continued)

+That is OK, we are very happy you're here!

-* In the present or future, you will use systems, and they will use OSCAL.
+* In the present or future, you will use compliance and security tools that use OSCAL.
+* Shared specifications may standardize information and behavior for multiple tools from different vendors.
-* We want to show how shared specifications across multiple tools and vendors may impact your organization and how people work in many roles.
+* Changed tools and processes will impact your organization and work.

 ---